JaKooLit/Debian-Hyprland/README.md

 - nwg-look is a utility to costumize your GTK theme.
 It's a LXAppearance like.
 Its a good tool though but this package is entirely optional

 #### ✨ Costumize the packages to be installed
-- inside the install-scripts folder, you can edit 00-hypr-pkgs.sh.
+- inside the install-scripts directory, you can edit 00-hypr-pkgs.sh.
 Do not edit 00-dependencies.sh unless you know what you are doing.
 Care though as the Hyprland Dots may not work properly!

 #### 💫 SDDM and GTK Themes offered
 - If you opted to install SDDM theme, here's the [`LINK`](https://github.com/JaKooLit/simple-sddm)
 - If you opted to install GTK Themes, Icons here's the [`LINK`](https://github.com/JaKooLit/GTK-themes-icons) & Bibata Cursor Modern Ice (assets directory)

 #### 🔔 NOTICE TO NVIDIA OWNERS ###
 - by default it is installing the latest and newest nvidia drivers.
-If you have an older nvidia-gpu (GTX 800 series and older), check out nvidia-debian website [`LINK`](https://wiki.debian.org/NvidiaGraphicsDrivers) and edit nvidia.sh in install-scripts folder to install proper gpu driver
+If you have an older nvidia-gpu (GTX 800 series and older), check out nvidia-debian website [`LINK`](https://wiki.debian.org/NvidiaGraphicsDrivers) and edit nvidia.sh in install-scripts directory to install proper gpu driver
 > [!IMPORTANT]
 > If you want to use nouveau driver, choose N when asked if you have nvidia gpu.
 This is because the nvidia installer part, it will blacklist nouveau.
 Hyprland will still be installed but it will skip blacklisting nouveau.